 At The Wagyu Shop™, we offer a variety of types of authentic Japanese Wagyu beef.
 But what makes these different types of Wagyu unique?
 The primary way to distinguish between Wagyu varieties is the prefecture from which each one originates.
 In Japan, there are 47 prefectures, which is similar to states or provinces in other countries.
 Of those 47 designated regions, a handful of prefectures are responsible for producing the finest beef in the world.

 The area where the beef comes from directly correlates to its flavors and other characteristics.
 This is comparable to wines, which are thought to be noticeably different based on the area of a particular country or region where they originate and which are more highly regarded when coming from specific areas (like the Bordeaux region, for example).
 The Wagyu Shop™ is proud to offer options from the top prefectures for authentic Japanese Wagyu: Miyazaki, Hokkaido, Yamaguchi, Kagawa and Okinawa.

 Cattle are born and raised in Kyushu, in Miyazaki Prefecture.
 As

 only A4 Wagyu and A5 Wagyu will qualify as Miyazakigyu, these cattle are

 meticulously tended to and fed a very precise diet of wheat, rice,

-Exclusively known as "Olive Wagyu," the cattle produced in the mild climate of Shodoshima Island in Kagawa Prefecture is home to only 1,700 Sanuki Olive-Fed Wagyu.
-Raised on a special feed of dehydrated and roasted mulch of olives, this Wagyu is famously known for its higher levels of oleic acid, yellowed fat, and nutty rich taste.
-Olive Wagyu was awarded for Fat Quality in the 2017 Wagyu Olympics.
+Exclusively known as "Olive Wagyu," the cattle produced in the mild climate of Shodoshima Island in Kagawa Prefecture are home to only 1,700 Sanuki olive-fed Wagyu.
+Raised on a special feed of dehydrated and roasted mulch of olives, this Wagyu is famously known for its higher levels of oleic acid, yellowed fat and nutty rich taste.
+Olive Wagyu was awarded for "Fat Quality" in the 2017 Wagyu Olympics.